haxpor/blog/_posts/2018-10-31-integrate-cimgui-with-sdl2-in-c-code.md

 1 warning generated.
 ```

-Although it said definition is first found in imgui's implementation header, but that's because in `main.c`, it included such header first before `SDL.h`.
+Although it said the definition is first found in imgui's implementation header, but that's because in `main.c`, it included such header first before `SDL.h`.
 I leave this as a notice as I still cannot think about the way to resolve this cleanly.
-Usually this is a trick as `union` struct is treated as anonymous struct that we just can't forward declared like we did previously.
-If you have any idea, feel free to comment below the article.
+I tend to think this is a trick as `union` struct is treated as anonymous struct that we just cannot forward declare like we did previously.
+If you have any idea, feel free to comment below.

 # imgui_impl_opengl3.(h/cpp)
 ---